d-j-e/SNPPar_test/README.md

 However, as there are no errors for run 1, these are empty files.

-Examples of errors include, for Global_L124 r1000 run8 ('intermediate' sorting):
+Examples of errors for Global_L124 r1000 run8 ('intermediate' sorting) include:

 **I_Global_L124_1000_r8_incorrect_homoplasic_calls.tsv**